Basic information about NetIDs

 Accounts linked to NetID, including Google Apps for Education.

-- Undergraduate Email - Undergraduate students manage their email through Rice Gmail.
+- Undergraduate and Graduate email - Undergraduate and Graduate students manage their email through Rice Gmail.
 Use your NetID and a Rice Google password that is different from your NetID password.

-- Email for everyone else - Faculty, staff and graduate student handle sensitive and confidential Rice data and their email is managed in-house.
+- Email for everyone else - Faculty and staff handle sensitive and confidential Rice data and email is managed in-house.
 Use your NetID and NetID password.

 - Rice Google Calendar and Google Drive - regardless of where your email is managed, all Rice faculty, staff and students have 30GB of storage in Rice Google Apps for Education.
 This data, including Rice Google Calendar, is stored outside of Rice.
 Use your NetID and a Rice Google Password that is different from the NetID password.